King Stingray

 King Stingray is an Australian rock band from Northeast Arnhem Land in the Northern Territory.
 With a sound self-described as "Yolŋu surf rock", the band perform songs with lyrics in both English and Yolŋu Matha.
+As of December 2025, the band consists of co-founding guitarist Roy Kellaway, vocalist and guitarist Dimathaya Burarrwanga, bassist Campbell Messer, drummer Lewis Stiles, and vocalist Ngalakan "Billy" Wanambi.

 King Stingray released their debut single, "Hey Wanhaka", in October 2020, and their self-titled debut album on 5 August 2022.
+Its follow-up, For the Dreams, was released on 8 November 2024.
+The band has both won and been nominated numerous awards, including ARIA Awards, AIR Awards, and National Indigenous Music Awards.

 Origins

+Most members of the band are from northeast Arnhem Land, in the Northern Territory of Australia.

-Several of the band's founding members have known one another since childhood, and have deep roots in Arnhem music history.
+Several of the band's founding members have known one another since childhood, and have deep roots in east Arnhem Land music history.
 Former lead vocalist Yirrŋa Yunupiŋu is the nephew of Dr M. Yunupiŋu, and guitarist Roy Kellaway is the son of Stuart Kellaway, who were both founding members of Yothu Yindi.
-The pair, as well as current lead vocalist Dimathaya Burarrwanga, who is the grandson of Warumpi Band frontman George Burarrwanga, all grew up together on the same street in the community of Yirrkala.
-The trio, joined by bassist Campbell Messer, formed King Stingray in 2020.
-They signed to The Chats' Bargain Bin Records in 2020.
-The following year, Lewis Stiles joined as the group's drummer.
+The pair grew up together on the same street in the community of Yirrkala – along with their neighbour and future bandmate Dimathaya Burarrwanga, the grandson of Warumpi Band frontman George Burarrwanga.
+Through speaking various dialects within their community, both Yunupiŋu and Burarrwaŋa each learned how to speak a total of 17 languages.
+The trio, joined by bassist Campbell Messer and drummer Lewis Stiles, ultimately formed King Stingray in 2020.
+They signed to The Chats' Bargain Bin Records that same year.